THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: “Lightly fried, topped with smoked paprika + bacon candy.”

-Lazy Dog Crispy Deviled eggs are hard-boiled egg whites that are breaded and fried until crispy, then filled with the creamy yolk mixture, sprinkled with smoked paprika, and topped with the best thing that ever topped a deviled egg: bacon candy!
+Lazy Dog Crispy Deviled Eggs are hard-boiled egg whites breaded and fried until crispy.
+They are then filled with the creamy yolk mixture, sprinkled with smoked paprika, and topped with the best thing that ever topped a deviled egg: bacon candy!

-We'll start with my preferred way to hard-boil the eggs, to get beautifully yellow yolks with no grey tint to them.
-Those bright yellow yolks are removed and flavored, then spooned back into the crispy breaded whites.
+We'll start with a some good ways to hard-cook the eggs, resulting in beautifully yellow yolks without a grey tint.
+The bright yellow yolks are later removed and flavored, then spooned back into the crispy breaded whites.

 Read more